vallentin/vkel/README.md

 First of all either add `vkel.h` and `vkel.c` to the folder that contains `vulkan.h`, or open `vkel.h` and edit `#include "vulkan.h"` so it's the correct path to `vulkan.h`.

+On Unix-like OS' use `gcc -std=c99 -fPIC -shared -o libvkel.so vkel.c` when building.

 After this simply `#include "vkel.h"` and everything should be working. *Do note that this takes into account, that the Vulkan library and driver exists on the system.*